Roger Goldsworthy (politician): Political career

+Retirement and final years

 A leading member of the right wing of the South Australia Liberals, Goldsworthy retired from politics in 1992 to allow fellow right-winger and former state party leader Olsen to re-enter parliament and challenge for the leadership.
 Following his parliamentary career, Goldsworthy continued to support the resources sector in South Australia through his membership of the RIDB.